Road House (1948 film): Plot

 Pete is tried and found guilty of grand larceny.
 Before sentencing, Jefty talks to the judge in private and persuades him to parole Pete into his custody.
 The judge announces that Pete will be on probation for two years, but will have his job back and will be obligated to repay Jefty from his paycheck.
 Pete and Lily realize that Jefty has them trapped.

 Jefty plans a trip to his hunting cabin.
-Pete wants to cross the Canada–US border, which is only fifteen miles from the road house but Lily refuses to go along, convincing Pete that Jefty wants the two of them to argue and for Pete to run away.
+Pete wants to flee via the Canada–US border, which is only fifteen miles from the road house but Lily refuses to go along, convincing Pete that Jefty wants the two of them to argue and for Pete to run away.
 At his cabin, Jefty taunts Pete and Lily while fooling around with a rifle.
 Lily accuses Jefty of taking the missing money, so Jefty hits her.
 Pete retaliates by knocking him out.
 Lily decides that she will go with Pete to Canada, which is now only about two miles through the woods and across a stream, and they set off on foot.
 Susie, meanwhile, discovers a deposit envelope for the receipts in Jefty's coat pocket, proof of Pete's innocence and Jefty's false testimony.
 She follows and finds the couple.
 As she gives the envelope to Pete, Susie is shot in the arm by a pursuing Jefty.

-In the foggy lakeside, Pete cranks up the motor on Jefty's boat and sends it off empty.
+At the foggy lakeside, Pete starts up the motor on Jefty's boat and sends it off empty.
 After Jefty wastes bullets shooting at the boat, Pete tries to grab his gun.
 Lily gets possession of it and shoots Jefty when he threatens to hit her with a boulder.
 As Jefty dies, he reminds Pete that he once told him that Lily was "different."
 Dawn breaks as Pete, Lily and Susie (in Pete's arms) head out of the woods and back to civilization, to a subdued arrangement of Lionel Newman's "Again."